-So, how do you get a link and reap its benefits?
+So, how do you pitch a story to the media to get a link and reap its benefits?
 It’s all about who you know, and who you pitch in local news.

 Like any media outlet, a television station has a very clear hierarchy.
-While many viewers associate the on-air personalities (AKA the faces they see on the nightly news) with the news creators, the reality is that behind the scenes, others are in charge of writing scripts and posting web stories.
+Many viewers assume the on-air personalities (the anchors they see at the desk) are the sole writers and creators, but the television newsroom structure is much deeper than that.
+Behind the scenes, there is a whole team in charge of writing scripts and posting web stories.

-There’s also an added dimension of the style of local news.
-Morning shows are typically more open to “softer” and light hearted content, whereas the evening news tends to focus on harder hitting stories.
-Understanding what news audience your content is best suited for will help you know who to send a press release to.
+There’s also an added dimension to the style of local news.
+Morning shows are typically more open to “softer” and light-hearted content, while evening shows usually focus on harder-hitting stories.
+Understanding which news audience your content is best suited for will help you know where to send your press release.

 Before deciding who to pitch, ask yourself what type of coverage you’re looking to earn for your content.